10yard/dkafe/readme.md

 I wanted to bring together all the amazing Donkey Kong roms and hacks into one place with an incentive to play them along with tools to aid my own progression (trainers) and .inp recording capability for score submissions.

-I frequently play the original Donkey Kong and aim to improve on my high score of 266,500.
-I need to master those springs!
+I frequently play the original Donkey Kong and aim to improve on my high score of 309,500.

 ## What's next?